This insight is more than 2 years old

 Get in touch

-If you’re interested to discuss our work on constraints management or Reformed National Pricing, please do not hesitate to reach out to Andrew Barry, our Markets Lead, or Johnny Gowdy, our Director.
+If you’re interested in discussing our work on constraints management or Reformed National Pricing, please reach out to Andrew Barry, our markets lead, or Johnny Gowdy, our director.

 Regen is a membership organisation – we provide our members with regular updates and market insight, and frequently convene diverse voices from across the sector to discuss key issues affecting the energy transition.
-If you are interested in Regen membership, see our Membership page or reach out to Hannah Stanley.
+If you're interested in Regen membership, see our membership page or reach out to Hannah Stanley.

 Key recommendations